-As required by law, Sutton Coldfield's Warden and Society ensured that annual inspections were made at Driffold House.
+As required by law, Sutton Coldfield's Warden and Society arranged annual inspections at Driffold House.
 Their Minutes record annual applications from George Bodington (and his predecessors) for the renewal of their Licence to operate the Asylum.
-For example, the Licence in 1844 recorded that:
+For example, the Licence in 1844 recorded

-"...at these sessions, George Bodington of The Driffold aforesaid Surgeon is licensed to keep a house within the Royal Town, Manor and Lordship of Sutton Coldfield and within the jurisdiction of this Parish for the reception of 12 male and 8 females, the whole to be private patients, and the males to be kept in a part of the building having no internal communication with that part in which the females are kept and in which house George Bodington now resides."
+"...at these sessions, George Bodington of The Driffold ... aforesaid Surgeon is licensed to keep a house within the Royal Town, Manor and Lordship of Sutton Coldfield and within the jurisdiction of this Parish for the reception of 12 male and 8 females, the whole to be private patients, and the males to be kept in a part of the building having no internal communication with that part in which the females are kept ... and in which house George Bodington now resides."
 (9)

-From 1844, licenses no longer required that five parish paupers must be included among the patients.
-By then, publicly funded places were becoming available for these unfortunate people in the county asylums.
+Until 1844, it had been a requirement that Driffold House Asylum should admit up to five parish paupers.
+From that time, publicly funded places were becoming available for these unfortunate people in the county asylums.

-Three JPs were appointed as annual visitors to the Asylum, to be accompanied by Vincent Holbeche, Sutton Coldfield's Deputy Steward and Clerk of the Peace.
+Three Justices of the Peace (JPs) were appointed annually as visitors to the Asylum.
+They were accompanied by Sutton Coldfield's Deputy Steward and Clerk of the Peace (Vincent Holbeche in 1844).
 They presented annual reports of their findings.
-(Unfortunately, it has not been possible to trace these, either locally or nationally.)
-One author has noted that, in general, visitors were often well known to proprietors and lacked expertise in mental health issues.
-Nationally, there were frequent contradictions between the reports of the local visitors (who generally knew and were sympathetic to the owners) and those of national inspectors sent by the Commissioners in Lunacy (who were generally rigorous and independent.)
+Unfortunately, it has not yet been possible to trace these.
+Nationally, it was noted that there were frequent contradictions between the reports of the local visitors (who generally knew and were sympathetic to the owners) and those of national inspectors sent by the Commissioners in Lunacy (who were generally rigorous and independent.)
 (10)

 Until 1861, there was little control over the qualifications of people running asylums.
-In that year, the Lunacy Commissioners brought in a ruling that licenses to operate asylums would only be granted to "medical men or persons with high character and repute".
+In that year, the Lunacy Commissioners brought in a ruling that licenses would only be granted to "medical men or persons with high character and repute."